-Websters' Legal was founded in 2006 by Philip Webster, a Lawyer and Solicitor of the Senior Courts of England & Wales with over 30 years' legal experience.
+Philip Webster is a Lawyer and Solicitor of the Senior Courts of England & Wales with over 30 years' legal experience.
 Websters' Legal currently collaborates with the reputed blue-chip USA and international law firm GT-GreenbergTraurig on certain matters.

-The Managing Director of the firm, Philip Webster, an English qualified lawyer (who is bi-lingual English/French and has a working knowledge of Spanish and Portuguese), posses over thirty years international corporate legal experience, gained in Europe and Africa, having worked with top blue -chip, English, American, French and Canadian legal firms and banking institutions.
+Philip Webster, an English qualified lawyer (who is bi-lingual English/French and has a working knowledge of Spanish and Portuguese), possesses over thirty years international corporate legal experience, gained in Europe and Africa, having worked with top blue -chip, English, American, French and Canadian legal firms and banking institutions.

 Membership in Professional Societies: